-- Negotiation of senior executive employment matters, including employment contracts & separation agreements, and litigation and counseling in connection to these agreements.
+- Representation of clients in connection with senior executive employment matters, including employment contracts and separation agreements and litigation and counseling related to these agreements.

 - In one of the first cases to pursue claims against mortgage originators for breaches of representations and warranties, representation of a trust holding numerous commercial mortgages in an action against the financial institution that had sold defective loans into the trust.
 After a month-long bench trial in New York state court, the court found the defendants had breached representations and warranties concerning two loans.
 When the court then denied the trust any damages, Mr. Wang and the firm twice successfully appealed.
 The appellate court remanded the case for determination of damages.
 Following an extensive damages hearing before a Special Referee who identified substantial damages, the matter settled out of court.

 - Representation of Amazon.com in several intellectual property actions, including obtaining dismissal on summary judgment of federal Lanham Act and state trademark infringement claims.

 Mr. Wang has also represented pro bono clients in contract cases, immigration appeals, and housing court disputes.

 New York University School of Law, J.D., cum laude (2002)